 What Does a Cost Segregation Study Template Include?

 The IRS Cost Segregation Audit Technique Guide identifies 13 principal elements of a quality cost segregation study.
-Every well-prepared report follows this consistent structure, which is the standard you should use to evaluate any study you receive or commission.
+Every well-prepared report follows this consistent structure, which is the standard for evaluating any study received or commissioned.

 A complete study covers five core components: